Anne Brontë: The Tenant of Wildfell Hall

-It is easy to underestimate the extent to which the novel challenged the social and legal structures.
-In 1913 May Sinclair said that the slamming of Helen Huntingdon's bedroom door against her husband reverberated throughout Victorian England.
+The novel challenged contemporary social and legal structures.
+In 1913, May Sinclair said that the slamming of Helen Huntingdon's bedroom door against her husband reverberated throughout Victorian England.

 In the book Helen has left her husband to protect their son from his influence.
 She supports herself and her son in hiding by painting.
 She has violated social conventions and English law.
 Until the Married Women's Property Act 1870 was passed, a married woman had no legal existence independent from her husband and could not own property nor sue for divorce nor control the custody of her children.
 Helen's husband had a right to reclaim her and charge her with kidnapping.
 By subsisting on her own income she was stealing her husband's property since this income was legally his.